Shabeebkaruvath/Papperrow/README.md

 This is an e-commerce website built using ReactJS.
-It features a fully-functional navbar with search, cart, and account icons, and a menu that can be toggled open and closed.
 The website is designed to be mobile-responsive and is suitable for use on a variety of devices.